 Exhibit Number Description 3.1 Restated Certificate of Incorporation of Northern Trust Corporation, as amended to date (incorporated herein by reference to Exhibit 3.1 to the Corporation's Current Report on Form 8-K dated April 18, 2006).
 3.2 By-laws, as amended to date (incorporated herein by reference to Exhibit 3.1 to the Corporation's Current Report on Form 8-K dated April 18, 2012).
-4.1 Form of The Northern Trust Company's Global Senior Bank Note (Fixed Rate) (incorporated herein by reference to Exhibit (4)(iii) to the Corporation's Quarterly Report on Form 10-Q for the quarter ended September 30, 2011).
+4.1 Form of The Northern Trust Company's Global Senior Bank Note (Fixed Rate) (incorporated herein by reference to Exhibit 4(iii) to the Corporation's Quarterly Report on Form 10-Q for the quarter ended September 30, 2011).
 4.2 Form of The Northern Trust Company's Global Senior Bank Note (Floating Rate) (incorporated herein by reference to Exhibit 4(iv) to the Corporation's Quarterly Report on Form 10-Q for the quarter ended September 30, 2011).
-4.3 Form of The Northern Trust Company's Global Subordinated Bank Note (Fixed Rate) (incorporated herein by reference to Exhibit (10)(i) to the Corporation's Quarterly Report on Form 10-Q for the quarter ended September 30, 2011).
+4.3 Form of The Northern Trust Company's Global Subordinated Bank Note (Fixed Rate) (incorporated herein by reference to Exhibit 10(i) to the Corporation's Quarterly Report on Form 10-Q for the quarter ended September 30, 2011).
 4.4 Form of The Northern Trust Company's Global Subordinated Bank Note (Floating Rate) (incorporated herein by reference to Exhibit 10(ii) to the Corporation's Quarterly Report on Form 10-Q for the quarter ended September 30, 2011).
-4.5 Junior Subordinated Indenture, dated as of January 1, 1997, between Northern Trust Corporation and The First National Bank of Chicago, as Debenture Trustee (incorporated herein by reference to Exhibit 4(a) to the Corporation's Current Report on Form 8-K dated January 16, 1997).
+4.5 Junior Subordinated Indenture, dated as of January 1, 1997, between Northern Trust Corporation and The First National Bank of Chicago, as Debenture Trustee (incorporated herein by reference to Exhibit 4(a) to the Corporation's Current Report on Form 8-K dated January 16, 1997). (i) First Supplemental Indenture, dated as of October 31, 2013, between Northern Trust Corporation and The Bank of New York Mellon Trust Company, N.A. (as successor to The First National Bank of Chicago, a national banking association), as Trustee (incorporated herein by reference to Exhibit 4.2 to the Corporation's Current Report on Form 8-K dated October 31, 2013).
 4.6 Amended Certificate of Designations of Series A Junior Participating Preferred Stock, dated October 29, 1999 (incorporated herein by reference to Exhibit 4(vi) to the Corporation's Annual Report on Form 10-K for the fiscal year ended December 31, 1999).
 4.7 Fiscal Agency Agreement, dated March 11, 2005, by and among The Northern Trust Company as Issuer, Kredietbank S.A.
 Luxembourgeoise as Fiscal Agent, and Kredietbank S.A.
 Luxembourgeoise and Brown Shipley & Co.
 Limited as Paying Agents (incorporated herein by reference to Exhibit 4(i) to the Corporation's Quarterly Report on Form 10-Q for the quarter ended March 31, 2005).
 4.8 Indenture, dated as of August 15, 2006, between Northern Trust Corporation and JPMorgan Chase Bank, N.A., as Trustee (incorporated herein by reference to Exhibit 4.1 to the Corporation's Current Report on Form 8-K dated August 23, 2006).
-4.9 Form of 5.20% Note due 2012 (incorporated herein by reference to Exhibit 4.1 to the Corporation's Current Report on Form 8-K dated November 6, 2007).
-4.10 Form of 5.50% Note due 2013 (incorporated herein by reference to Exhibit 4.1 to the Corporation's Current Report on Form 8-K dated August 6, 2008).
-4.11 Form of 4.625% Note due 2014 (incorporated herein by reference to Exhibit 4 to the Corporation's Current Report on Form 8-K dated August 28, 2009).
-4.12 Form of 3.450% Note due 2020 (incorporated herein by reference to Exhibit 4 to the Corporation's Current Report on Form 8-K dated November 4, 2010).
+4.9 Form of 4.625% Note due 2014 (incorporated herein by reference to Exhibit 4 to the Corporation's Current Report on Form 8-K dated August 28, 2009).
+4.10 Form of 3.450% Note due 2020 (incorporated herein by reference to Exhibit 4 to the Corporation's Current Report on Form 8-K dated November 4, 2010).
+4.11 Form of 3.375% Note due 2021 (incorporated herein by reference to Exhibit 4.1 to the Corporation's Current Report on Form 8-K dated August 17, 2011).